mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster.md

     <span style="color:green">shell-app-srv$</span> <copy>mysqlsh admin@mysql1</copy>
     ```

-2. Search non InnoDB tables and if there are you must change them. <span style="color:red">For this lab just drop them</span>
+2. Search non InnoDB tables and if there are you must change them.
+We don't have them in our sample database, so it's an empty result.
     ```
     <span style="color:blue">mysql-primary></span> <copy>SELECT table_schema, table_name, engine, table_rows, (index_length+data_length)/1024/1024 AS sizeMB
     FROM information_schema.tables